Pixel-Master/File-Find/README.md

 	* **Name**: Input needs to match the name of a file exactly, ignoring case.
 Also supports unix shell-style wildcards, which are not the same as regular expressions (also ignoring case).
 	* **Name contains**: The name of a file must contain input, ignoring case.
-    * **File Type**: Select groups of files that should be included in search results.
+    * **File Type**: Select groups of files types that should be included in search results.
-    * **Directory**: The Directory to search in.
+    * **Directory**: The directory tree to search in.
+Excluding subdirectory content is currently not possibly

 - **Properties**

   <img src="https://github.com/Pixel-Master/Pixel-Master.github.io/blob/main/File-Find/screenshots/properties.png?raw=true" height="250">

 	* **File contains**: Allows you to search in files.
 Input must be in the file content.
 This option can take really long.
-Input is case-sensitive.
+Your input is case-sensitive.
-    * **Date created and modified**: Specify a date range for the date the file has been created/ modified, leave at default to ignore.
+    * **Date created and modified**: Specify a date range for the date the file has been created / modified, leave at default to ignore.
     * **File size**: Input specifies file size in a range from min to max.
 Select the unit (Byte, Megabyte, Gigabyte...) on the right.
 Select "No Limit" to only set a minimum or maximum value.